nxskok/pasias/docs/07-sign-mood-median.md

 actually at the top, and it has no bottom.
 (Noting something sensible like this is enough.)
 Boxplot `b` is hugely spread out.
-\marginnote{The two groups have very different spreads, but that is  not a problem as long as we remember to do the Welch-Satterthwaite  test that does not assume equal spreads.
-This is the default in R,  so we are good, at least with that.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">The two groups have very different spreads, but that is  not a problem as long as we remember to do the Welch-Satterthwaite  test that does not assume equal spreads.
+This is the default in R,  so we are good, at least with that.</span>

 By way of explanation: the course `a` scores have a number of values equal so that the 3rd quartile and the median are the name, and